 Kansas City’s historic African American community, once called “A City within a City,” was roughly three-square miles bounded by Prospect Avenue to the east, Ninth St. to the North, Troost Avenue to the west and 27th Street to the South.
-The Wendell Phillips neighborhood is home to the Local 627 Union of the American Federation of Musicians (known as the Mutual Musicians Foundation) located at 1823 Highland – a National Historic Landmark, and the 18th and Vine Historic District (the Jazz District).
+The District is home to the Local 627 Union of the American Federation of Musicians (known as the Mutual Musicians Foundation) located at 1823 Highland – a National Historic Landmark.

 As such, the neighborhood provides the historical anchor for the international designation as a UNESCO Creative City of Music.
 This heritage of Kansas City swing coupled with the existing neighborhood organizations and numerous stakeholders from business and community organizations, occupy the district that is primed for a unique renaissance of sustainable development.

 The designation as a Creative City provides an opportunity for the redevelopment of 18th and Vine as more than an entertainment district.